AdsJumbo/AdsJumbo.com/README.md

 <a href="https://github.com/AdsJumbo/AdsJumbo.com/archive/master.zip">AdsJumbo_Example_Unity3D</a>

 Download all examples: <a href="https://github.com/AdsJumbo/AdsJumbo.com/archive/master.zip">Download Here</a>
+Please always install the latest version of the NuGet package.

 # Support:
 If you have any technical questions or comments, please email us at: